Best laptop for working from home of 2024

 Screen size and resolution will be an important consideration, particularly for those looking for the best laptop for photo editing, the best video editing laptop, or other creative pursuits.
 For the best color accuracy, you'll want to look for a 4K panel with wide color coverage across Adobe RGB, sRGB, or DCI-P3.

 Portability is big factor - particularly if you're in a hybrid role where you'll need your laptop at home and in the office (or anywhere else, for that matter).
 In this instance, you may want to seek out the best Ultrabooks, which are thin and slim and easier to cart around.
 Although in some cases, you'll sacrifice ruggedness for size and weight.
-As part of this, check the ports, inputs, and connectivity, as you may need to add the best laptop docking stations if you're connecting multiple peripherals, meaning more weight (and less space) in even the best laptop bags
+As part of this, check the ports, inputs, and connectivity, as you may need to add the best laptop docking stations if you're connecting multiple peripherals, meaning more weight (and less space) in even the best laptop backpacks and bags.

 Finally, find the best WFH laptop for your budget.
 These machines come in a range of forms, so you'll find plenty of choice whether you're looking for a budget model or a premium or high-end device.